h2non/mongo/README.md

 Let's say you want have an app that's consuming Mongo and you want to provide it along with an immutable constainer that has preloaded data that you seed before.

+Users running your container will always have deterministic data in the database and data mutations will only persist within the container execution time frame.

+Killing the container and runnig it again will restore the database to the initial, predefined state.

+This is very useful in development or testing, where you want to provide a concrete database state with seed data.

 ## Usage

 Pull the image, my friend: